 We added an equal amount of water to each liquid soap and mixed it with a hand mixer for about 30 seconds.
 We especially looked out for body washes that foamed up quickly.

-Here are four big things to look out for.
+Here are four big things to look out for when picking out your next body wash.

 Different levels of cleansing power in a body wash are suited for different skin type.
 Knowing yours and your family's skin type can make your search much easier.